 Snapchat leverages the power of computer vision, an AI technology, to track your features and overlay filters that move with your face in real-time.

-And, across all social media platforms, AI and machine learning are regulating how the content you create and the ads you buy are placed in front of users-often in ways that aren't entirely transparent to marketers.
+And, across all social media platforms and each social media post, an AI algorithm or machine learning system is regulating how the content you create and the ads you buy are placed in front of users-often in ways that aren't entirely transparent to marketers.

 But, AI often operates behind the scenes of popular platforms, and entirely at the discretion of the company that owns the platform.

-In fact, there are many commercially available social media marketing tools across a number of use cases.
+In fact, there are many commercially available artificial intelligence social media monitoring and marketing tools across a number of use cases.

 Here are a few of the top ways social media marketers can start using AI, machine learning, and intelligent automation technologies.

 Marketers spend a ton of time creating content for social media distribution, then managing distribution and engagement across channels.

 A traditional social media management tool helps with this, by streamlining social media scheduling and monitoring.
 But AI tools take it further.